-Gina Apostol's fourth novel, Insurrecto, was named by Publishers' Weekly one of the Ten Best Books of 2018, an Editor's Choice of the NYT, and shortlisted for the Dayton Prize.
+Gina Apostol's fourth novel, Insurrecto, was named by Publishers' Weekly one of the Ten Best Books of 2018, selected as an Editor's Choice of the NYT, and shortlisted for the Dayton Prize.
 The New York Times calls Insurrecto "a bravura performance...Apostol is a magician with language (think Borges, think Nabokov)...."
 Her third book, Gun Dealers' Daughter, won the 2013 PEN/Open Book Award.
 Her first two novels, Bibliolepsy and The Revolution According to Raymundo Mata, both won the Juan Laya Prize for the Novel (Philippine National Book Award).
 Her most recent work uses her research on the Philippine-American War to cast a lens on our contemporary times.
 She was a fellow at Civitella Ranieri in Umbria, Italy, and the Emily Harvey Foundation, among other fellowships.
 Her essays and stories have appeared in The New York Times, Los Angeles Review of Books, Foreign Policy, Gettysburg Review, Massachusetts Review, and others.
 She lives in New York City and western Massachusetts and grew up in Tacloban, Leyte, in the Philippines.
 She teaches at the Fieldston School in New York City.

 On Gun Dealers' Daughter